 - Any reference to age in on this page (e.g. "9YO") means LEAGUE AGE as determined by LLI.

-Prior to the new spring season, all baseball and softball players age 9-12YO are required to attend a skills evaluation.
-At the evaluations, all players will be assessed on hitting, fielding, and throwing, and players may choose to be evaluated at pitching if they wish.
-The baseball and softball evaluations are usually held at the Brown School gym in early March.
+Prior to the new spring season, all baseball and softball players aged 9-12YO are required to attend a skills evaluation.
+At the evaluations, all players will be assessed on hitting, fielding, throwing, and pitching.
+The baseball and softball evaluations are usually held at the Brown School gym or other indoor location in late February or early March.
 Schedule details will be emailed to all registered players in February.
-Each age group will have a specific time slot, starting with the younger players.
+Each age group will have a specific time slot.
 If you have a conflict with your time slot, please contact the Player Agent to arrange to attend another time slot.
 However, it’s generally best for the player to be evaluated with their age group.
 There are no makeup sessions available if you can’t attend the scheduled evaluations.

 Players must be registered online in order to be eligible to participate in evaluations.
 Registration generally closes several days before evaluations to allow time for the Player Agent to organize the sessions.
 Players who have failed to register in time will not be allowed to participate in evaluations, and will not be guaranteed a spot in the upcoming season.